gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 ## Asynchronous Concurrency

 `Gapotchenko.FX.Threading` module provides plenty of synchronization primitives supporting not only synchronous, but also asynchronous execution models.
-This closes the gap in the mainstream .NET BCL which has a decade-old lack of them.
+This closes the gap in the mainstream .NET BCL which had a decade-old lack of them.

 <details>
 <summary>Historical context</summary>

 One of the main barriers for implementing asynchronous synchronization in .NET was the impossibility to achieve reentrancy.
-That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward control flow propagation.
+That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward propagation of control flow information.

-However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` became the world's first "clean" implementation of reentrant synchronization primitives for .NET's asynchronous execution model.
+However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` module became the world's first "clean" implementation of reentrant synchronization primitives for .NET's asynchronous execution model.
 The word "clean" means that it does not use such unreliable techniques as `System.Diagnostics.StackTrace`.
 Previously, "clean" implementations were considered impossible due to aforementioned limitations of the `System.AsyncLocal<T>` class.